jonathan-chin/mec-cs/2023-fall/cs-244/assignments/07-pizzeria.md

   - the `size` variable should be updated to indicate there is 1 fewer pizza
   - you can assume that this function never gets called if there are 0 pizzas in the oven
 - implement a `cook` public member function that calls the `cook` public member function of each pizza that is in the oven
-- implement a `print` function that prints the state of each pizza in the oven
+- implement a `print` public member function that calls the `print` public member function of each pizza that is in the oven

 ### Pizza Class
 - create an `pizza.h` file containing all the prototypes and definitions for a Pizza class